PKing70/beaker-guide/docs/first/second.md

 nav_order: 14
 ---

-# Create Your Own Blueprint and Dataset
+# Create a Blueprint and Dataset

 In this step, you'll use existing experiment code, data, and a Docker file.
 You'll define your own Beaker *blueprint*, to define and manage the experiment you will run, and a Beaker *dataset* to hold the source data.
 This example locally reproduces the existing MNIST experiment of the [prior example](first.md).